whtsao/whtsao.github.io/_pages/lab.md

 ## Join Our Lab

 <p style="text-align: justify;">
-The VISCOR Lab is actively recruiting motivated and talented undergraduate and master’s students from diverse academic and cultural backgrounds.
+We are actively recruiting motivated undergraduate and master’s students from diverse academic and cultural backgrounds.
 If you’re interested in joining the lab, feel free to use the <a href="https://whtsao.github.io/contact/">Contact</a> page or email Dr. Tsao directly at <a href="mailto:wtsao@mcneese.edu">wtsao@mcneese.edu</a>.
 We’d love to hear from you!
 </p>